ARTICLES

 2. Atlanta Botanical Garden, Georgia

 Right at the heart of midtown Atlanta, GA, and overlooking Piedmont Park, sits a 30-acre botanical garden you might want to visit on your summer road trip.
-Open to the public from Tuesday to Sunday, the Atlanta botanical garden has something in bloom throughout the year, most of them peaking in late spring and early summer.
+Open to the public from Tuesday to Sunday, the Atlanta Botanical Garden has something in bloom throughout the year, most of them peaking in late spring and early summer.

 This is not to mention the spectacular-colored LED lights and displays that grace the holiday season, plus the numerous events and weekly concerts held in summer here.